esarks/SkylerThomas2/KDP/COMPLETE-MANUSCRIPT.md

 Dallas Willard writes in *Renovation of the Heart*:

-> "Actions are not impostions on who we are, but are expressions of who we are.
+> "Actions are not impositions on who we are, but are expressions of who we are.
 They come out of our heart and the inner realities it supervises and interacts with."
 >
 > — Dallas Willard, *Renovation of the Heart*